replication-pack/PatchTrack/README.md

 ## Running the tool
 ### Notebook - Reproducing the results
-This is the easiest approach to test the tool and **reproduce the classification results in presented in the paper**.
+This is the easiest approach to test the tool and **reproduce the classification results presented in the paper**.
 In the `notebooks` directory, simply run the `run_experiment.ipynb` file.
 ### Console
+If you wish to play with `PatchTrack`, there are a number of command line arguments for configuring different part of the tool.
+Some of those option are actively being improved.
+We are developing a comprehensive documentation of the tool which will be uploaded soon.
 ### List of Commands
 Information of the other command line options are provided by using `-h` or `--help`
 ```